hadronized/strongly-typed-thoughts.net/media/blog/orphans_problem.md

 `"serialization"`.
 That feature depends on both `serde` and `serde_derive`, adding support for the serialization code we talked earlier.

-All of this is great and cool but how do we write the `impl`s based on that manifest?
+All of that is great and cool but how do we write the `impl`s based on that manifest?

 ## Step 2: the conditional code